A fungus that only attacked trees found in a human’s trachea

 “The last of Us”: the mysterious mushroom that really worries scientists

 In addition, he had an abscess lodged in his trachea.
 This is precisely what made it possible to identify the presence of the fungus.
 The routine techniques used to identify fungi in the medical context having not made it possible to specify the incriminated species, it was necessary to resort to the sequencing of its genome, carried out by the WHO Collaborating Center on Reference and Research on Fungi of Medical Importance. , in India.
-This is how we could see that it was Chondrostereum purpureum.
+This is how we might see that it was Chondrostereum purpureum.

 In the tree, the bark becomes necrotic